 - dry skin that results from cold weather

-- prior use of topical medical creams, such as isotretinoin and interferon
+- prior use of medications such as interferon, statins, or diuretics

 - a history of atopic eczema or other allergic conditions